domm/adventofcode2019/README.md

 ## Day 8

-Some simple Hash / Array munging again (I see a pattern here...).
+Some simple Hash / Array munging again.
 It took me quite a while to realize that I had to actually "render" the image for part 2, so I can read the message...

 **Time:** 20:52 / 20:09